amnh/BridgeUP-STEM-BabichMorrow/README.md

 + Fetch commits from upstream repository to get any updates: `git fetch upstream`
 + Check out your fork's local `master` branch: `git checkout master`
 + Merge the changes from `upstream/master` into your local `master` branch: `git merge upstream/master`
+  + Will need to hit the escape key, then type `:wq` to get out of the text editor for the commit
++ Run `git push` one final time to push the merged changes to your remote fork

 ### End of Session